LEAD: Leadership Exploration and Development

 GSA welcomes applications from any graduate student at the University of Melbourne, regardless of field of study, mode of study, or any other personal qualities or background.

 The main selection criteria is about knowing what your goals are and being absolutely dedicated to them.

 - Graduate students who have been at the University of Melbourne for at least a year already.

 Prepare a 1-minute application video

-Part of the application process will involve submitting a short, 1-minute video that introduces yourself.
+An optional part of the application process will involve submitting a short, 1-minute video that introduces yourself.

 The video is not intended to be about your video editing or recording skills.
 The video is not intended to be of professional quality.
 You will not be judged for camera quality or production values, and we do not want edited footage.
 Raw and authentic self-footage is preferred.
 The video is only about introducing yourself and displaying your readiness for the program.
 Think of it as a way of telling us who you are.

 Applications will be selected on the basis of:

 - Capacity to attend all programmed sessions (please see key dates).

 - Commitment to developing strong leadership skills and practices.